torlemann/dry-star-7804/README.md

 As a visitor
 When I visit a hospital's show page
 I see the hospital's name
-And I see the number of doctors that work at this hospital And I see a unique list of universities that this hospital's doctors attended
+And I see the names of all doctors that work at this hospital, And next to each doctor I see the number of patients associated with the doctor, And I see the list of doctors is ordered from most number of patients to least number of patients (Doctor patient counts should be a single query)
 ```

 ## Data you can use: